flujo-app/CommunityAI/README.md

 ## Important note on privacy and security:
 **Do NOT use CommunityAI for confidential/private data** **The peer handling your text can read it.
-The encryption protects on the network but a peer must actually open the message to process it.
+We encrypt network-traffic, but a peer must actually open your request in cleartext to process it.
 We cannot guarantee that another person’s computer won’t record it, or that a malicious peer will answer honestly.**

 Nonetheless, this is what we do right now to make it as secure as possible:
 - Messages between computers are encrypted